Liam Foudy: Columbus Blue Jackets

-After two seasons with the Knights, Foudy was drafted 18th overall by the Columbus Blue Jackets in the 2018 NHL Entry Draft.
+After two seasons with the Knights, Foudy was selected 18th overall by the Columbus Blue Jackets in the 2018 NHL entry draft.
 On July 30, 2018, Foudy was signed to a three-year, entry-level contract with the Blue Jackets.

 Following the completion of his season with the London Knights of the Ontario Hockey League (OHL), the Blue Jackets assigned Foudy to their American Hockey League (AHL) affiliate, the Cleveland Monsters, for the 2019 Calder Cup playoffs.
 On April 19, 2019, Foudy appeared in his first career professional game, as he was held to no points in a 5–3 win over the Syracuse Crunch.
 On April 25, Foudy scored his first career professional goal, against Edward Pasquale of the Syracuse Crunch.
 Foudy scored a second goal in the game, as he helped the Monsters defeat the Crunch 3–0.
 In eight playoff games with Cleveland, Foudy scored two goals.

 Foudy played in his NHL debut against the Tampa Bay Lightning on February 10, 2020, as he was recalled by the Blue Jackets on an emergency basis.
 He was held off the score sheet in his first game.
 In his second game, Foudy earned an assist on a goal scored by Boone Jenner in a 4–3 loss to the Buffalo Sabres on February 13.

 Foudy scored his first career NHL goal in Game 5 of the Qualifying Round of the 2020 Stanley Cup playoffs in a 3–0 victory against the Toronto Maple Leafs.